ripred/unoq-balancer-brick-bot/README.md

 If your Uno Q uses a different App Lab assets version, add:
   --assets-version 0.6.2

+Note: the Brick gallery won’t update until the App Lab daemon is restarted (next step).

 ---

 6) Register the Brick in bricks-list.yaml